zhuqinfeng1999/SO3UFormer/README.md

 ## ✨ What is SO3UFormer?

-Panoramic segmentation models are often trained under an implicit *upright / gravity-aligned* assumption.
+Panoramic dense-prediction models are often trained under an implicit *upright / gravity-aligned* assumption.
 When the camera undergoes roll–pitch changes (e.g., drones banking, handheld jitter), many methods leak semantics into a privileged frame and can fail under full 3D reorientations.

 SO3UFormer targets **rotation-robust spherical features** and evaluates robustness with an **out-of-distribution (OOD) SO(3) stress test** on **Pose35**, a pose-perturbed variant of Stanford2D3D.